 This course will emphasize the beauty, scope, practical applications and relevance of mathematics.
 It is designed to involve the students with the concepts as well as quantitative skills.
-Topics include set theory, symbolic logic, deductive reasoning, probability, mathematics of finance, systems of equations, matrix algebra, and linear programming.
+Topics include set theory, symbolic logic, deductive reasoning, probability, statistics, mathematics of finance, systems of equations, matrix algebra and linear programming.
 3 hrs. lecture/wk.
-This course is only offered in the spring semester.